guoyang9/NCF/README.md

 Note that we use the two sub datasets provided by Xiangnan's [repo](https://github.com/hexiangnan/neural_collaborative_filtering/tree/master/Data).

+There is one thing weird about this implementation.
+As I totally mimiced all the settings in He's repo, but the final performance is not the smae as reported in the original papers.
+That the Hit Ratio is approaching 1.0 but the NDCG is pretty low!
+And the performance is not too sensitive with the increasing of number of factors.
+I'll correct this in futher commits, just leave it here.

 ## The requirements are as follows:
 * python==3.6